ybalkind/davidklaing.github.io/_posts/2019-01-13-atomic-habits.md

 I heard this a few weeks before the New Year, and got to thinking about which habits I might wish to develop or break in 2019.
 I found the perfect companion to this reflection in James Clear's new book, [Atomic Habits: An Easy and Proven Way to Break Bad Habits & Build Good Ones](https://www.goodreads.com/book/show/40121378-atomic-habits).

 The motivating idea behind the book is that habits are the compound interest of behaviour.
 Get 1% better each day and you'll rarely notice a change on any given day, but by the end of a year you will be 38% better than when you started. ($1.01^{365} = 37.8$.)
-It's often not possible or useful to try to quantify your skill level—maybe you just want to remember to floss—but the insight is that huge long-term differences can be born from barely perceptible short-term differences.
+It's often not possible or useful to try to quantify your skill level—maybe you just want to remember to floss—but the insight is that huge long-term differences can be born from barely perceptible but consistent short-term differences.
 Hence, *atomic* habits: the building blocks of a better future.

 Clear explains that all habits, good or bad, play out in four stages: